Vichy France: French North Africa

 Operation Torch was the American and British invasion of French North Africa (Morocco, Algeria, and Tunisia), started on 8 November 1942, with landings in Morocco and Algeria.
 The long-term goal was to clear German and Italian forces from North Africa, enhance naval control of the Mediterranean and prepare for an invasion of Italy in 1943.
 The Vichy forces initially resisted, killing 479 Allied forces and wounding 720.
-Admiral François Darlan initiated co-operation with the Allies, who recognised Darlan's self-nomination as High Commissioner of France (head of civil government) for North and West Africa.
+Admiral François Darlan initiated co-operation with the Allies, who recognized Darlan's self-nomination as High Commissioner of France (head of civil government) for North and West Africa.
 He ordered Vichy forces there to cease resisting and to co-operate with the Allies, and they did so.
 When the Tunisia Campaign was fought, the French forces in North Africa had gone over to the Allied side and joined the Free French.

 In North Africa, after the 8 November 1942 putsch by the French Resistance, most Vichy figures were arrested, including General Alphonse Juin, chief commander in North Africa, and Admiral François Darlan.
-Darlan was released, and US General Dwight D. Eisenhower finally accepted his self-nomination as High Commissioner of North Africa and French West Africa (Afrique occidentale française, AOF), a move that enraged de Gaulle, who refused to recognise Darlan's status.
+Darlan was released, and US General Dwight D. Eisenhower finally accepted his self-nomination as High Commissioner of North Africa and French West Africa (Afrique occidentale française, AOF), a move that enraged de Gaulle, who refused to recognize Darlan's status.
 After Darlan signed an armistice with the Allies and took power in North Africa, Germany violated the 1940 armistice with France and invaded Vichy France on 10 November 1942 in the operation code-named Case Anton, triggering the scuttling of the French fleet in Toulon.

 Henri Giraud arrived in Algiers on 10 November 1942 and agreed to subordinate himself to Admiral Darlan as the French Africa army commander.
 Even though Darlan was now in the Allied camp, he maintained the repressive Vichy system in North Africa, including concentration camps in southern Algeria and racist laws.
 Detainees were also forced to work on the Trans-Saharan Railway.
 Jewish goods were "aryanized" (stolen), and a special Jewish Affairs service was created, directed by Pierre Gazagne.
 Numerous Jewish children were prohibited from going to school, which even Vichy had not implemented in Metropolitan France.
 Darlan was assassinated on 24 December 1942 in Algiers by the young monarchist Bonnier de La Chapelle.
 Although de La Chapelle had been a member of the resistance group led by Henri d'Astier de La Vigerie, he is believed to have acted as an individual.